SANUSq Botanique: Ashwagandha (Withania Somnifera) in vegetable capsules - 400 mg x 90

 (Check our current promotions before buying)

-Contains: (per capsule) 400 mg organically grown Ashwagandha in vegetable capsules
+Main ingredients: (per capsule) 400 mg organically grown Ashwagandha in vegetable capsules.
+Refer to label for full list of ingredients

-Storage: Refrigerate after opening, and use within 60 days
+Storage: Refrigerate after opening.
+Use within 60 days.
+Keep well sealed.

 What is Ashwagandha?